UC Essay Examples – Personal Insight Questions 1-8

 For this essay, you want to choose that interest toward which you’ve put the most effort during your time in high school.
 It’s kind of like a “Why This College?” essay, but it’s about a subject, instead.
 In this fictional example essay, I’m drawing on a personal experience with creating a Warhol documentary in high school (true story!) and how an incredibly diligent and well-resourced student might have expanded that experience into further study (that part is fiction).
 No matter the level of involvement, you want to pull out all of the details about what you’ve done as a high school student as you’ve pursued a particular interest.

-You can see that I’m naming names throughout the essay, and also that I’m talking about how I’ve used my academic network to further my interest.
-For example, I say that I worked with my AP History teacher to make a valuable connection with a professor—don’t leave those things out.
+You can see that I’m naming names throughout this UC example essay, and also that I’m talking about how I’ve used my academic network to further my interest.
+For example, I say that I worked with my AP History teacher to make a valuable connection with a professor.
+Don’t leave those things out!
 Seemingly small conversations and connections that lead to bigger things are worth including in this essay because they demonstrate your pursuit.
-Show the reader the steps you took along the way to get to where you are; every step counts—and you can always pare down the word count later.
+Show the reader the steps you took along the way to get to where you are; every step counts.
+You can always pare down the word count later.

-The opening lines are deceptively normal.
-Yes, they paint a quick scene for the reader.
-However, they’re also showing how I got interested in art history to begin with.
+The opening lines do paint a quick scene for the reader, but they have a larger purpose: showing how I got interested in art history to begin with.
 The reader can see the first moment of inspiration outside of the classroom, and how I pull that inspiration into my academic life.

 UC Essay Prompt #7: